jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure that the emphasis doesn't disrupt the overall readability of the narrative

 ### Weapon Combat System
-- [x] As a player, I want to have a weapon combat UI with aim, fire, reload and move actions, so that I can engage in gunfights.
-  **Priority:** High
-  **Risk Level:** Medium
-  **Test Plan:**
-  - Verify all combat actions are available
-  - Test button state management
-  - Ensure proper combat log entries
-  - Check display of weapon information
-  **Status:** Core UI implemented.

 - [ ] As a player, I want to be able to equip weapons from my inventory, so that I can use them in combat.
   **Priority:** High